What is Stephen Ministry?

 Stephen Ministry is a ministry in our congregation in which trained and supervised lay persons, called Stephen Ministers, provide one-to-one Christian care to individuals facing life challenges or difficulties.

 Stephen Leaders are trained to oversee and direct our Stephen Ministry.
 They recruit, select, train, organize and supervise Stephen Ministers, identify people in need of care, and match them with a Stephen Minister.
-We currently have six Stephen Leaders at University Presbyterian Church, including the Rev. Elizabeth Michael, who is responsible for interviewing those seeking care and matching them with a Stephen Minister.
+We currently have six Stephen Leaders at University Presbyterian Church, including the Rev. Hillary Bergman Cheek, who is responsible for interviewing those seeking care and matching them with a Stephen Minister.

 Stephen Leaders have each received leadership training at one of six courses provided across the US each year.
 Courses last a full week and address the administration and supervisory aspects of Stephen Ministry.